Oscar Mabuyane: Provincial government

 On 19 February 2018, less than six months after his election as ANC provincial chairperson, Mabuyane was sworn in as a Member of the Eastern Cape Provincial Legislature, leading to speculation that a reshuffle in the provincial executive was imminent.
 In May, Masualle, as Premier of the Eastern Cape, appointed Mabuyane MEC for Economic Development, Environmental Affairs and Tourism, in which portfolio he succeeded Sakhumzi Somyo.
 Masualle said that he was appointing Mabuyane and other newly elected provincial leaders to his Executive Council in order to prepare for "a smooth transition" into a new administration after the 2019 general election.

 In the May 2019 election in the Eastern Cape, the ANC retained its large majority in the province and the ANC NEC announced that Mabuyane was the party's candidate to succeed Masualle as premier.
 Mabuyane was elected Premier by the provincial legislature and assumed office on 22 May 2019.
+He was re-elected as premier following the May 2024 provincial election.